As with the previous chapter, this chapter is for senior executives of a large enterprise facing generative and digital transformation.

 For most large legacy businesses, these are big investments.

 In a recent study, PWC found that 31% of companies globally are investing at least 15% of total revenues every year in digital transformation alone¹.
 Despite the high rate of spending, IDC has predicted that thirty percent of global businesses will fail in their digital transformation efforts².

-As to the second category of investment, an enterprise serious about investing in innovation will devote at least five percent of its enterprise value to innovation experiments.
+As to the second type of investment, an enterprise serious about investing in innovation will devote at least five percent of its enterprise value to innovation experiments.
 This may be accomplished via an evergreen VC-like fund, with allocations to corporate venture investments, skunkworks experimentation initiatives (often tied to incubators and accelerators) and new product business unit investments.
-As the venture community knows all too well, at least two-thirds of early stage investments fail.
-It’s reasonable to assume a similar failure rate (or worse) for corporate innovation experiments.

 I noted in Chapter 11 that to accelerate change, you will eventually need to make a big move that breaks the company’s death grip on the old way of doing things.
 A key strategic acquisition can play this role.
 For an acquisition to make this degree of impact, it needs to be large enough — I estimate at least five percent of enterprise value.
 Just like the other two types of investments, however, acquisitions are perilous.
 The acquisition failure rate is variously shown in research to be as low as fourteen percent ³, or as high as seventy percent or more⁴.